fulldecent/open-location-code-wiki/Who-supports-OLC?.md

 * [mapy.cz](mapy.cz) (mid 2016) Search support for global codes.
 * www.waze.com (early 2018?)
 Search support for plus code addresses (global and local)
 * www.locusmap.eu (early 2018) Supports using global codes to set the map location
+* [OSMAnd](https://osmand.net/) OpenStreetMap based offline mobile maps and navigation - Supports displaying OLC as the "coordinates" of any point on earth.